SGCNeRF: Few-Shot Neural Rendering via Sparse Geometric Consistency Guidance: Method

 Our method for sparse geometry regularization relies on establishing robust correspondences within regions of high frequency.
 To accomplish this, we employ the {LightGlue} network \cite{lindenberger2023lightglue}, a pre-trained model recently introduced and celebrated for its proficiency in aligning keypoints identified by the {Super-Point} algorithm \cite{detone2018superpoint} with high effectiveness.

 In scenarios that involve processing multiple input views, we categorize each image as either the target image $\mathbf{I}^t$ or as one of the reference images $\{\mathbf{I}^r\},$ where $r$ belongs to the set $\{1, \ldots, N\}$ and $r \neq t$.
 Subsequently, we form image pairs such as $(\mathbf{I}^t,\mathbf{I}^1),\ldots,(\mathbf{I}^t,\mathbf{I}^N)$ and feed these pairs into the LightGlue network.
-This process generates a series of matching stacks $\mathbf{M}^{t1},\ldots,\mathbf{M}^{tN}$ for all the paired images.
+This process generates a series of matching stacks $\mathbf{S}^{t1},\ldots,\mathbf{S}^{tN}$ for all the paired images.
 Each matching stack is composed of three channels, which respectively represent the corresponding pixels' image index, pixel index, and the confidence in their match (with dimensions specified as HWC).
 To amalgamate all these matching stacks into a unified stack, we implement a strategy that prioritizes matches based on the principle of maximum confidence:

+{where $i$, $j$, and $k$ represent the indices of the tensor along the height, width, and channel (HWC) dimensions.} respectively.
 The principle dictates that each keypoint within an image is linked to precisely one corresponding ray with maximum confidence.
 This strategy aims to prevent the occurrence of multiple rays aligning with a singular keypoint.
 Such a scenario could compromise the effectiveness of our regularization methodology, particularly when these multiple rays are mapped to different three-dimensional coordinates during joint NeRF optimization.
-To ensure the efficient training of the NeRF backbone, we perform the feature matching process offline to acquire the matching stack $\mathbf{M}^t, t \in \{1,...,N\}$ for all input images.
+To ensure the efficient training of the NeRF backbone, we perform the feature matching process offline to acquire the matching stack $\mathbf{S}^t, t \in \{1,...,N\}$ for all input images.
 In each training iteration, we randomly sample rays $\{\mathbf{r}\}_{r\_t}$ from a randomly selected image $\mathbf{I}^t$.
-We then retrieve the corresponding rays $\{\mathbf{r}\}_{r\_ref}$ from the stack $\mathbf{M}^t$.
+We then retrieve the corresponding rays $\{\mathbf{r}\}_{r\_ref}$ from the stack $\mathbf{S}^t$.